 I hope this helps!
 God will give you wisdom, and you’ll be amazed at how He’ll help and comfort you while you’re not well.
 He knows all the details of the future.
 Nothing is a surprise to Him.
 As you prepare for the inevitability of “bad days,” ask Him to give you ideas that suit your situation.
 He will provide!

-“The LORD is my shepherd, I shall not be in want.
-He makes me lie down in green pastures, he leads me beside quiet waters, he restores my soul…” (Psalm 23:1-3).
+“YHVH is my shepherd, I shall not be in want.
+He makes me lie down in green pastures, he leads me beside quiet waters, he restores my soul…” (Psalm 23:1-3, NIV).

 P.S.
-Moms that are struggling with chronic fatigue might want to check out my eCourse, When You’re Too Tired.
+Moms that are struggling with chronic fatigue might want to check out my book, Too Tired.